PervazGolrang/pg-small-labs/Cisco-Checkpoint-Segmentation-Lab/Steps/Step01_FW.md

 ## 2. Setting up VLANs

-Correct VLAN set on eth1 will be implemented, derived from [IP_Plan.md](/Cisco-Checkpoint-Segmentation-Lab/docs/IP_Plan.md).
+The correct VLAN configuration for eth1 will be applied, based on the details provided in [IP_Plan.md](/Cisco-Checkpoint-Segmentation-Lab/docs/IP_Plan.md).

 ![Step01 - VLAN creation](/Cisco-Checkpoint-Segmentation-Lab/Images/Step01_VLANs.png)